 Caitlin joined Watsi on September 24th, 2016.
-Four years ago, Caitlin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Caitlin's most recent donation traveled 8,800 miles to support Chamroeurn, a construction worker from Cambodia, to fund hand surgery for a severe burn.
+Five years ago, Caitlin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Caitlin's most recent donation traveled 8,500 miles to support Angel, a toddler from Kenya, to treat her burns and help her return to good health.